 - Preliminary, facility-level data for the previous calendar year are available in downloadable files on the TRI website and in Envirofacts.

 July-October: Ongoing Data Processing and Analysis

 - The preliminary dataset is updated as additional reporting forms are processed.

-- EPA releases the TRI National Analysis, an in-depth report on the previous calendar year's TRI data.
+- EPA publishes the TRI National Analysis, an in-depth look at the previous calendar year's TRI data.